FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 As today, the vast majority of private servers run on MaNGOS/TrinityCore-based applications.

 Over the years, [different projects](http://mangosrumors.org/best-wow-emulator-2020/) were born, based on the MaNGOS/TrinityCore code, which mainly vary according to the supported WoW version.
-For example [AzerothCore](https://www.azerothcore.org/) for 3.3.5, [OregonCore](https://github.com/OregonCore) for 2.4.3, [SkyFire](https://www.projectskyfire.org/) for 5.4.3, [CMaNGOS](https://cmangos.net/) for Classic/TBC/WOTLK, and many others ... all based on MaNGOS and/or TrinityCore.
+For example [AzerothCore](https://www.azerothcore.org/) for 3.3.5, [OregonCore](https://github.com/OregonCore) for 2.4.3, [SkyFire](https://www.projectskyfire.org/) for 5.4.3, [CMaNGOS](https://cmangos.net/) for Classic/TBC/WOTLK, and many others ...
+All based on MaNGOS and/or TrinityCore.

 ![Azerothcore-authserver](https://raw.githubusercontent.com/FrancescoBorzi/why-I-hate-wow-private-servers/master/img/azerothcore-authserver.png)

 ### Recap

-So the private servers we have reached the quality we enjoy today only thanks to the many contributors who over the years (from 2005 to today) have implemented more and more game features.
+So the private servers have reached the quality of today only thanks to the many contributors who over the years (from 2005 to today) have implemented more and more game features.

 Today any experienced PC user can easily install a WoW server, without even being a programmer.